vkraucunas/lectures/03_functions/lecture.md

 That's it!
 Now we can re-use the instructions of `greet` whenever we want.
 Above, we just invoked it 3 times. :)

 ### 5 of 7: The keyword `return`

-Some of you may noticed that when we invoked `greet()`, the console logged the value `undefined`.
-This design points to an important part of how functions are designed.
-Every function returns a value.
-If you do not specify a return, then it will return `undefined`.

-So logging is similar to a chef following a recipe and shouting when he executes one of the steps of the recipe; moreover, a chef yelling each step isn’t the same as a chef creating our meal and then returning a meal to us.
-Imagine you order a dish and its made; but no one ever returns it to you.

 If you want to add instructions on what a function should return, you'll need to use the keyword `return`: